Classical Observables from Causal Response Functions: Review: in-in formalism and asymptotic observables

 In the second line, we have adopted the contour ordering prescription in Eq.~\eqref{respone2}.
 As a result of the boundary condition in Eq.~\eqref{bc}, we obtain, for instance, from the amputated heavy fields \cite{CaronHuot2024}

 and similarly for the photon.
-Using the Feynman rules to compute the response functions outlined in Section \ref{subsec:review1}, it is easy to see that indeed, upon amputation, the five-point function reproduces precisely the KMOC formula for the spectral waveform in Eq.~\eqref{waveform}.
-The first term Eq.~\eqref{waveform} corresponds to diagrams with only $\I$ fields and the cuts in the second term correspond to diagrams which connect $\I$ and $\II$ fields.
-This is one of the results of Ref.~\cite{CaronHuot2024}.
+Using the Feynman rules to compute the response functions outlined in Section \ref{subsec:review1}, it is easy to see that indeed, upon amputation, the five-point function reproduces precisely the KMOC formula for the spectral waveform in Eq.~\eqref{waveform-master}.
+The first term Eq.~\eqref{waveform-master} corresponds to diagrams with only $\I$ fields and the cuts in the second term correspond to diagrams which connect $\I$ and $\II$ fields.